igor-ramazanov/pet-project-chat/README.md

 The project is a simple real-time chat on websockets.

-**Caution:** The project still in the active development phase and I am not promising that everything works as expected.
+**The project has lack of some features like email verification on sign up or producing minified frontend assets.
+I'd like to stop with the current state and use this project as a simplified example of my work.**

-Technologies used:
+**Technologies used:**
 1. [Cats](https://typelevel.org/cats/) - for writing abstract code and as a standardized interface between other libraries
 2. [Cats Effect](https://typelevel.org/cats-effect/) - for abstracting over concrete IO monad
 3. [Monix](https://monix.io) - concrete implementation of IO monad
 4. [Redis](https://redis.io) - storage and pub-sub mechanism
-5. [ScalaJS](http://scala-js.org/), [ScalaJS bindings for ReactJS](https://github.com/japgolly/scalajs-react) and [Bootstrap 4](https://getbootstrap.com) - for web client, **web client is ready in terms of functionality, but not in terms of UI/UX**
+5. [ScalaJS](http://scala-js.org/), [ScalaJS bindings for ReactJS](https://github.com/japgolly/scalajs-react), [Bootstrap 4](https://getbootstrap.com) and [ScalaCSS](https://github.com/japgolly/scalacss) - for web client
 6. [OpenAPI](https://swagger.io) - API documentation
 7. [ScalaTest](http://www.scalatest.org) with [ScalaCheck](https://www.scalacheck.org) - for integration property-based tests